 If you and your spouse have a living trust in Nevada and your spouse passes away, you may be at a loss as to what you need to do.
 The steps you need to take are not really complicated, but may be confusing.
 There are some initial tasks that need to be completed.
-Knowing what to expect can make the process much easier during a time that is no doubt stressful.
+Receiving guidance from a living trust attorney in Reno, NV and knowing what to expect can make the process much easier during a time that is no doubt stressful.

 Locate the Trust Document

 The first step would be to locate the living trust document and obtain a general understanding of its terms.
 You should do this, even if you read it when it was first created.
 This is especially true if it has been many years since it was first drafted.
 Usually, a Nevada living trust is drafted to leave all assets to the surviving spouse.
 However, some trusts are drafted to include distributions to other heirs, as well.
 All provisions of the living trust need to be fully understood before any action is taken to implement its terms.
-If you have any questions or concerns regarding any of the provisions, you should consult with a Nevada estate planning attorney before you go any further.
+If you have any questions or concerns regarding any of the provisions, you should consult with a living trust attorney in Reno, NV before you go any further.

 Also, you need to be able to recognize what type of living trust you are dealing with because the nature of the trust will determine exactly what steps you need to take.
 If you are not sure what type of trust you have, your estate planning attorney can also help you make that determination.